By Nicole Giannone

 Nicole Giannone shares their personal experience with training others in LGBTQ competency in the workplace.
 With a specific focus on Transgender and Gender Non-Confirming issues, much of the information that Nicole provides can also serve as actionable guidance for classroom teachers looking to create a safe and welcoming learning environment for all students.

-Most people I’ve encountered through my work are genuinely interested in becoming competent around Transgender and Gender Non-Confirming (TGNC) issues.
+Most people I’ve encountered through my work are genuinely interested in becoming competent around Transgender and Gender Non-Conforming (TGNC) issues.
 These people include those who provide direct service, such as caseworkers, financial advisors, real estate brokers, and physical therapists.
 Regardless of the professional relationship to TGNC clients, in my experience, most people want to be respectful of others’ individual identities.

 From my perspective, the past few years seemed like a unique point in our culture around TGNC issues.
 More than any of its predecessors, the Obama Administration stood up for the LGBTQ community.
 Former Attorney General Loretta Lynch made a public promise to protect transgender Americans.
 Here in New York, Governor Cuomo issued regulations protecting New Yorkers based on their gender identity or gender expression, and the Human Rights Commission issued guidance around the NYC Human Rights Law that prohibits discrimination based on gender identity or gender expression.
 Even the United States Department of Housing and Urban Development issued the Equal Access Rule, providing guidance on how shelters should treat transgender people who are experiencing homelessness.